This post is a summary of all the articles in this category. Subscribe to get the next post in your email.

 Interest Based Problem Solving is one of the key tools used in a High Performance through Engagement Strategy.
 It enables the people closest to the customer or processes to clarify the problems, analyse the problem, develop multiple options and craft innovative solutions.
 The use of Interest Based Problem Solving (IBPS) as a means to engage … Continue reading Interests and Positions – IBPS and a Tale of Two Chefs

-This is one of the best online introductions to Interest-Based Bargaining we have seen and we acknowledge the copyright of The Fair Work Commission in Australia.
+This is one of the best online introductions to Interest-Based Bargaining we have seen.
+It was produced by the The Fair Work Commission in Australia.
 Learn about a collaborative approach to bargaining – interest-based bargaining – and hear from employers, employees and representatives who have used it in their workplaces.
-Module overview This learning … Continue reading What is interest-based bargaining?
+Module overview This learning module … Continue reading What is interest-based bargaining?
 A free online training module.

 "Ladies and gentleman.
 The financial performance is not enough.
 The real thing is the harmony within the company.
 If you have the harmony within the company the financial performance will arrive.
 If you don’t have the harmony inside the company the financial performance, even if you have them, will be lost.
 The real key is … Continue reading Ladies and gentlemen.
 The financial performance is not enough!
 A word from Goldratt.